openrba/sentinel-omni-policy/README.md

 # sentinel-omni-policy
  Hashicorp sentinel policy that uses declarative markup to create a base set of rules for any resource terraform supports.
 This repo includes the following components:

- - The omni sentinel policy that uses the python-omni-data repository to define rules for terraform arguments.
+ - The omni sentinel policy that uses the python-omni-data repository to define rules for Terraform arguments.
  - Sentinel test configurations for those policies

  It is intended to be combined with the following:

- - A Terrafrom Enteprise workspace, which runs Terraform to update your Sentinel policies whenever the repo changes.
+ - A Terraform Enteprise workspace, which runs Terraform to update your Sentinel policies whenever the repo changes.
  - A lightweight CI solution (like Github Actions), for continuously testing your sentinel code.

 ## How it works
  This sentinel policy can be used against any provider, resource and argument that Terraform supports.
-It uses a dynamic lookup against a repository of json documents created in the omni-policy framework found at openrba/python-omni-policy.
-It includes the following capabilities.

- - **Status** - Status is similar to a mandatory access control framework that is loosely based on the excellent techradar ring status from Thoughtworks.
-Five rings exist eg. REJECT, HOLD, ASSESS, TRIAL, ADOPT.
-A resource is permitted in Terraform if the min_ring parameter passed in is lower than the resource's ring status.
-For example, if the sentinel policy is initiated with the parameter min_ring=ASSESS then any resource with a status of ASSESS,TRIAL, and ADOPT would be permitted.
-RBA uses this status to determine if certain providers or resources are permitted in various environments (dev,prod).
-It allows the technology groups to clearly understand the status of various technologies within the organization.
- - **String Match** - Will match a resource's argument against a single string.
-Example "standard" matches "standard"
+For each resource being modified in Terraform it does a lookup of the omni-policy map for that resource located at openrba/python-omni-policy and applies a set of rules based on certain keys provided by that map.
+The following keys are used by this policy:

+ - **status** (resource) - Status is a key-value pair at the resource level that indicates the current ring level of the resource.
+Ring levels are a continuation of the excellent work of the thoughworks techradar that organizes technologies into five distinct classifications e.g REJECT,HOLD,ASSESS,TRIAL,ADOPT.
+Using the input parameter min_ring, the sentinel policy applies a mandatory access control method to permit anything at that ring level or higher.
+For example a min_ring value of "ASSESS" would permit any resource at a ring level of ASSESS,TRIAL, and ADOPT.

+- **required** (argument) - Required is a key-value pair at the argument level of a resource that indicates whether the argument is required or not.
+This policy uses this key from the omni-policy map for the resource to assure the argument is present in any resource being created through Terraform.

+- **policy** (argument) - Policy is a key-value pair at the argument level that indicates the policy to be applied to the argument's value when passed through the policy.
+It includes the following capabilities:
+    - **string-match** - Exact match of an argument's value against a specific string and is the simpliest form of enforcing a specific value.
+Example: `standard` matches only "standard".
- - **List Match** - Will match a resource's argument against any of a list of strings.
-Example "['enabled','disabled']" will match on either "enabled" or "disabled".
+    - **list-match** - Exact match of an argument's value against *any* of a list of strings.
+Example: `['standard','basic']` would match either "standard" or "basic".
- - **Regex Match** - Will match a resource's argument against a regex expression, note regex expression must start with the "^" character or it will default to a string match.
-Example: "^[a-z]." will permit any alpha lowercase chracters.
+    - **regex-match** - A regex match of an argument's value against a specific regex expression.
+This value must start with a `^` or a string-match will occur.
+Example: `^[a-z].` would validate that the argument must contain any number of lowercase alpha characters.
- - **Convention Match** -  Expects a naming convention that includes lookup fields agains the custom.json values in python-omni-policy.
+    - **convention-match** - A match that expects a naming convention that includes lookup fields.
+Fields will be looked up against the custom.json map that contains allowed_values for a particular field.
 Example: the value of `<market>-<businessUnit>-[0-9][0-9]` will match to `us-core-01` assuming `us` is an allowed_value for market and `core` is allowed_value for businessUnit in your custom.json.